 Incorporating Zentangle into the Classroom

-The best way to reap the benefits of Zentangle is to learn how the basic process works; a good beginner’s book Zentangle Basics book will cover all of the basics.
+The best way to reap the benefits of Zentangle is to learn how the basic process works with a good beginner’s book.
 Once you master the process (which you’ll do in only a few moments), you’ll be able to create some examples and share the process with your students.

-Make the most of the process by having each student make a Zentangle journal or notebook to work in; you can also create tangles on traditional paper tiles and then incorporate them into existing journals or art pieces.
-Each student will need a tile, card or piece of paper, a pencil and a good quality marker to start.
-Once your class gets the hang of the process, they can add color with pencils, crayons and markers to create pieces that are truly original.
+Make the most of the process by having each student make a Zentangle journal or notebook to work in.
+You can also create tangles on traditional paper tiles and then incorporate them into existing journals or art pieces.
+Each student will need a tile, card, or piece of paper, plus a pencil and a good-quality marker to start.
+Once your class gets the hang of the process, they can add color with colored pencils, crayons, and markers to create pieces that are truly original.